 Once done, save the changes before closing the .htaccess file.

-Manually whitelisting your IP address can be effective if you have a private website and want it to be accessed by only a few people.
+Manually whitelisting IP addresses in WordPress can be effective if you have a private website and want it to be accessed by only a few people.
 But if that’s not what you intend to do, then steer clear of the manual method.Whitelisting IP addresses aren’t enough.
 Use a Firewall smart enough to tell the difference between bad traffic and good ones.
 Click To Tweet

 We hope you found our article helpful.
-You had to whitelist IP addresses because your firewall was blocking your clients or teammates.
+You had to whitelist IP addresses in WordPress using a plugin or htaccess file because your firewall was blocking your clients or teammates.
 A firewall should only prevent bad traffic from accessing your site.
 It should be smart enough to tell the difference between bad traffic and good ones.
 For instance, MalCare comes with a Smart WordPress Firewall Plugin that monitors attacks across thousands of websites to create a list of IPs with malicious intent.
 Whenever an IP makes a request to access your website, MalCare checks its list of malicious IPs to ascertain if the requesting party is malicious or not.
 Malicious IPs are blocked instantly.

 Try MalCare Smart WordPress Firewall!